duong/brighte-referral-backend/README.md

 added @emotion/react
 added @emotion/styled

+For validation:
+added express-validator

 ### Things to add in the future

-- Automate unit tests with precommit hooks
+- Automate unit tests with precommit hooks, tests must pass before code is committed
-- add pagination for table
+- Add pagination for ReferralTable (semantic-ui has some examples)
-- create api interface for frontend
+- Create api interface for frontend
+  - This could be apiManager.ts
-- configure fe/be routing so we don't have hard coded api urls (no localhost:port)
+- Configure fe/be routing so we don't have hard coded api urls (no localhost:port)